‘THE BURNING PRINCE’

 But as the Doctor (and we as the audience) gets to know Tuvold, he becomes a really interesting character.
 Tuvold has been forced in a very difficult situation when on the mission.
 He has to make some hard choices.
 I did find the moments funny when he was annoyed at having to keep running.

 George Rainsford guest stars Prince Kylo in this ‘Doctor Who’ story and he’s very good as the ‘burning prince’.
-I haven’t seen ‘Call the Midwife’ that George appears in, but hearing him as Prince Kylo was very enjoyable.
-His conflicting good side and bad side during this mission were very exciting to hear.
+George appears in the ‘Call the Midwife’ series.
+I hadn’t seen that series when hearing this audio drama.
+But hearing him as Prince Kylo was enjoyable.
+His conflicting good and bad sides during this mission were exciting to hear.

 Kylo is unable to control his anger and rage when he’s on the search for the princess who he loves.
 He gets impatient and it causes him to burst into flames.
 He seems to be a typical adolescent, but he has this history and backstory that comes across very well and you can almost sympathise with him.